arminosz/sistemasolar/README.md

 ### Usage

-1. Upon running the program, a window will open displaying the solar system.
+1. Upon running the program, a window will open displaying the solar system
-2. You can change the speed of the simulation by clicking the **Speed** button in the top panel.
+2. You can change the speed of the simulation by clicking the **Speed** button in the top panel
-3. Click on any planet to view detailed information, such as size, orbital period, and current position.
+3. Click on any planet to view detailed information, such as size, orbital period, Delta-V for hohmann transfer etc

 ### Controls